florianbrinkmann/lazy-loading-responsive-images/readme.txt

 == Changelog ==

+= 1.0.6 =

+* added missing src attribute.
+Older browsers like the PS4 browser now work again.

 = 1.0.5 =

-* removed lazy loading from atom feeds and backend
+* now prevents lazy loading in atom feeds and the Wordpress backend.

 = 1.0.4 =